 What Cardholders & Merchants Should Know to Prevent Credential Stuffing Attacks

-The chance for hackers to succeed with credential stuffing is on the rise as more and more stolen credentials become available through data breaches.
+A big part of the problem is that 64% of people tend to use the same password for multiple, if not all, of their accounts.
+And, the chances for hackers to succeed with credential stuffing are on the rise as more and more stolen credentials become available through data breaches.
 Right now, there are literally billions of these compromised login details floating around on the dark web.

 However, it's entirely possible to stop credential stuffing attacks by putting the right cybersecurity strategies in place.
 Executives should be aware of what credential stuffing entails and what steps can be taken to lower the chances of their organizations falling prey to these attacks.